jamespmernin/React-ATM-Lab/README.md

 Clone this repo, and run `npm install` from inside it.
 The repo already includes a partial React app.
 To launch the app, run `npm start`.

 ### In `src/App.js`:
 1. Pass a `name` property to each `Account` component, one for "Checking", the other for "Savings".
-These will be used and accessed as `props`for our component. **Note**: in classes, we use `this.props` instead of just `props`.
-We don't need to pass them as an argument in classes either.
+These will be used and accessed as `props`for our component.

 ### In `src/Account.js`